sambuccid/hulipaa/stories/search_bar.md

 When I press enter
-Then placed under the textbox there should be a section for the results And a message of successfull execution should be displayed (temporarily used as placeholder for real results)
+Then placed under the textbox there should be a section for the results And a message of successfull execution should be displayed (temporarily used as placeholder for real results) (
+    possible implementation:
+    put textarea and button in a form the button becomes of type submit
+    intercept the onsubmit of the form and disable the event when catched connect with function that runs the search
+)